BrockWeekley/Banquet/README.md

 ---

-#### A distributable Software as a Service tool that allows for branding and automatic
-#### deployment of custom-built JavaScript applications
+**A distributable Software as a Service tool that allows for branding and automatic deployment of custom-built JavaScript applications.**

 ## Available Commands: